Clowting/fireworks-birds/README.md

 | explore_results.ipynb              | Contains the code for creating the timeline, exploring the results and running a regression to determine the firework effects |

 ## Overview of the data
 The data of the analysis is concentrated in the data folder, some folders, and files are not in the folder because they are too large for keeping in a GitHub repository.
+The data/db/collection.duckdb file contains the DuckDB database file with the timeline data and other collected datasets used for the analysis.